yesgee/socialights/final-report.md

 In large companies and organisations employees often don't know many of their colleagues except for their direct co-workers.
 During their breaks, they get a cup of coffee and return to their office.
 This leaves the coffee rooms empty and unattractive and doesn't lead to any social interaction between co-workers.
 We have developed an application that makes these coffee rooms more attractive by enabling employees to interact with the room and with each other in a playful way.
 This increases social interaction and collaboration between co-workers, which are desirable feats within a company.

-Our App provides a quiz-based game that interacts with the lights in the coffee room.
+Our application provides a quiz-based game that interacts with the lights in the coffee room.
 Participants have to collaborate with each other to find the answers to the questions and the lights in the coffee room provide feedback for the game.
 This visual stimulation will tempt other people in the room to also participate.

 ## Team

 ### Gayathri Srinivaasan